William Robinson: Reflections

 The social story illustrates a visit to the William Robinson Gallery with information about what to expect.
 This tool is designed for use by visitors requiring support to navigate through the Gallery and enjoy the experience.

-The sensory map shows visitors where to expect artworks with moving image and sound, and interactive displays.
+The sensory map shows visitors where to expect artworks with moving image or sound, and interactive displays.
 It also shows where to find quieter spaces, audio described artworks, and seating.

 Take an interactive virtual tour of the exhibition from wherever you are in the world.
 Artwork labels and texts are marked by teal tags, and audio descriptions are marked by orange tags.